-3.0.
-Introduction
+3.0 Policy Requirements

-- 3.1 The NHS employs a number of staff who are in the Reserve Forces and who may be subject to call up and mobilisation in areas of conflict.
-These staff also require regular time off for training to maintain their skills and readiness for deployment. - 3.2 The Mandate from the Government to Health Education England states that NHS organisations should support reservists to have time off for training and possible deployment.
-The Reserve Forces consist of the Royal Naval Reserve (RNR), the Royal Marines Reserve (RMR), the Territorial Army (TA) and the Reserve Air Forces (RAFR and RAuxAF). - 3.3 The training undertaken by reservists enables them to develop skills and abilities that can be of benefit to them as employees, and to the Trust in terms of service delivery. - 3.4 There are two main pieces of legislation that has been taken into account within this policy: - The Reserve Forces Act 1996 (RFA 96) which provides the powers under which reservists can be mobilised for full-time service. - The Reserve Forces (Safeguarding of Employment) Act 1985 (SOE 85) which provides protection of employment for those liable to be mobilised and reinstatement for those returning from mobilised service. - 3.5 LPT will not disadvantage reservists who provide notification of their reserve status or those reservists who are made known to the Trust directly by the Ministry of Defence (MoD). - 3.6 LPT shall, subject to the provisions set out in Section 7, agree to the release of all employees mobilised for reservist duties. - 3.7 LPT shall, subject to the provisions set out in Section 7, agree to release reservists for attendance at Reserve Forces Training events where these take place on their normal working days.
+- 3.1 The NHS employs a number of staff who are in the Reserve or Cadet Forces and who may be subject to call up and mobilisation.
+These staff also require regular time off for training to maintain their skills and readiness for deployment. - 3.2 The Mandate from the Government to Health Education England states that there are clear advantages to the NHS, its staff and armed forces for healthcare professionals and other staff contributing to the armed forces as reservists.
+It states that the NHS should support reservists to have time off for training and possible deployment.
+The Reserve Forces consist of the Royal Naval Reserve (RNR), the

+- Royal Marines Reserve (RMR), the Territorial Army (TA) and the Reserve Air Forces (RAFR and RAuxAF). - 3.3 The training undertaken by reservists enables them to develop skills and abilities that can be of benefit to them as employees, and to the Trust in terms of service delivery. - 3.4 There are two main pieces of legislation that has been taken into account within this policy: - The Reserve Forces Act 1996 (RFA 96) which provides the powers under which reservists can be mobilised for full-time service. - The Reserve Forces (Safeguarding of Employment) Act 1985 (SOE 85) which provides protection of employment for those liable to be mobilised and reinstatement for those returning from mobilised service. - 3.5 LPT will not disadvantage reservists CFAV who has provided notification of their reserve status or those reservists who are made known to the Trust directly by the Ministry of Defence (MoD) through reserve status notification. - 3.6 LPT shall, subject to the provisions set out in Section 7, agree to the release of all employees mobilised for reservist duties. - 3.7 LPT shall, subject to the provisions set out in Section 7, agree to release reservists for attendance at Reserve Forces Training events where these take place on their normal working days. - 3.8 The Ministry of Defence (MoD) provides an employer notification each year in the form of a written confirmation that the employee is a reservist.
+The letter will also provide detail of mobilisation obligations, rights as an employer and employee, details of financial assistance available upon mobilisation and where possible, details of any annual training commitments.
+A follow up letter will be sent each year confirming these details, it is the reservist's responsibility to ensure that the employer details are correct. - 3.9 All staff should act in accordance with our Trust leadership behaviours for all and be able to evidence adherence in situations that involves the reserve forces.
+A fundamental approach to developing our Leadership behaviours for all is our ability to both give and receive feedback in a positive and insightful way.
+The feedback method is based on defining; Context, Understanding, Behaviour and Effect (CUBE).

-4.0.
-Duties within the Organisation
+4.0 Duties within the Organisation